mdamien/linkage/README.md

 You must have the linkage binary at `../repos/linkage-cpp/build/linkage` (compared to the linkage directory)

-[TODO: add linkage-cpp diff fork source to this repos]

 # In production
 install nginx python3 virtualenv python3-dev build-essential
 the config used on linkage.fr is available in doc/nginx_config